 Have you ever wondered why so many of New Year resolutions rarely become a success?
 Why people say they set themselves New Year goals but fail to accomplish them?
-Every Year many of us decide to introduce changes to our lives by setting goals for that New Year.
-That particular time of the year seems to be a good cut off point to start new chapter of their life and forget about old (year) habits.
+Every Year many of us decide to introduce changes to our lives by setting goals for the New Year.
+That particular time of the year seems to be a good cut off point to start new chapter of life and forget about old (year) habits.
 That is why a lot of people like to set new year resolutions in order to improve their lives.
-However; as little as 8% of those resolutions are achieved and a huge kept and people fail at succeeding by mid January or beginning of February.
+However; as little as 8% of those resolutions are achieved and kept and people fail at succeeding by mid January or beginning of February.
 This, of course causes anxieties and stress and contributes to further anxiety before we sit down to set next years' resolution.

 So how can we set our New Year resolutions and goals without anxiety and fear of failure?
 How can we set goals so that we succeed without feeling guilt, if we fail?

 It is, in fact, quite simple, and we can set two types of goals: range goals and specific goals.
 This will help to avoid feeling guilty or anxious if we are not close to achieving them.
 There are 4 steps to avoid this feeling, which are explained further below:

 - step 1 set yourself a range goal,